 Different Wood Type: Cedar, Redwood, Pressure Treated Pine, IPE, Etc

 Colors for stains vary drastically based on the wood type.
-Redwood will look completely different then a cedar deck and so on.
+Redwood will look completely different than a cedar deck and so on.

 Age of Wood